Phanthom-Mekat/StudyCollab-Collaborative-Learning-Platform-11-client/README.md

 - Ability to view a student's marks and grades
 - Ability to view a student's average mark and grade
 - Ability to search for assignments by student or assignment name
+- Ability to see leaderboard of students with highest point

 ## Packages Used